Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Introduction

-In this article, we present our methodology, experimental results, and analysis of the manipulations performed using the DDIM embedding technique.
-Our findings demonstrate the potential of DDMs in enabling intricate editing operations while maintaining the fidelity of generated samples.
+In this article, we present our methodology and showcase some preliminary, experimental results of the manipulations performed using the DDIM embedding technique.
+We do not yet have a quantitative evaluation of our work, due to the difficulty in identifying proper metrics; this is left as a subject for further investigation.
+Nevertheless, our findings demonstrate the potential of DDMs in enabling intricate editing operations while maintaining the fidelity of generated samples.
 The insights gained from this research contribute to advancing the field of deep generative modeling and provide a valuable foundation for future developments in latent space exploration and attribute manipulation.

 The article is structured in the following way.
 In Section~\ref{sec:related_works} we discuss related works, and clarify the scope of our research aimed to understand the dynamic of head movement in the latent space of Diffusion Models.
 Section~\ref{sec:theory} briefly presents the theory of this class of generative models; this section does not contain original material and can be skipped by readers knowledgeable in the area.
 In Section~\ref{sec:models}, we discuss the architecture of the neural models used for our work.
 Section~\ref{sec:celeba} introduces the CelebA dataset, its attributes, and our original labeling relative to the illumination source.
 In Section~\ref{sec:methodology}, we explain our methodology.
 Preprocessing operations (cropping and background removal) and postprocessing ones (super resolution and color correction) are discussed in Section~\ref{sec:pre_post_processing}.
 Numerous examples are given in Section~\ref{sec:results} and in the supplementary material.
 Moreover, in this section, we particularly focus on the current limitations of the technique, presenting a large number of problematic cases.
 Finally, concluding remarks and ideas for future research directions are given in Section~\ref{sec:conclusions}.